 Wildlife Tracks & Sign Online Course

 You will also study animal sign and how to interpret wildlife behaviors, an invaluable skill whether you are a biologist, conservationist, land owner, or simply a budding naturalist with a desire to learn more about the natural world.
-CEU's can be applied toward professional/career development requirements; alternatively, University of Florida credits can be applied to certificate/degree programs and are transferable to other universities (check with your institution).
+CEU's can be applied toward professional/career development requirements; alternatively, University of Florida and University of Idaho credits can be applied to certificate/degree programs and are transferable to other universities (check with your institution).

 Wildlife Tracks & Sign Online

 CEU course: 15 modules, 52.5 CEU's

 UF course: WIS 4934/6934, 15 modules, 3 credits